 There are few significant differences in employment when comparing urban and rural areas.
 Education and health services along with trade, transportation, and utilities employ nearly 50% of the labor force in most of our counties no matter how rural.
-Rural counties, however, have a higher percentage of people employed in agriculture and government jobs or are self-employed, while the Twin Cities area has a significant share of people employed in the professional and business services sector.
+Rural counties, however, have a higher percentage of people employed in agriculture and government jobs or are self-employed, while the Twin Cities area has a significant share of people employed in the professional and business services sector such as management of companies, legal advice and representation and accounting.

-There continues to be significant opportunity for employment in regions outside the seven-county metro.
+There continues to be significant opportunity for employment in regions outside of the seven-county metro.
 The highest job vacancy rates and largest increases in wages for job vacancies have occurred in Greater Minnesota.

-Although the largest gains in earnings per job have occurred outside of the most urban counties, the growth hasn't been enough to close the gap between this region and the rest of the state.
+Although the largest gains in earnings per job have occurred outside of the most urban counties, the growth hasn't been enough to close the wage gap between these rural regions and the rest of the state.
 The agriculture sector experienced enormous growth in earnings between 2008 and 2012, but low earnings over the last four years have erased those gains.